 A fabulous sunny Sunday in late March and the first ever Niel Gow Scottish Fiddle Awards at Blair Castle, Perthshire.
-Following the decision late last year to discontinue the Glenfiddich Fiddle Championship, local hero Campbell Smith decided to put together a rescue plan.
+Following the decision by Glenfiddich late last year to discontinue support for the Fiddle Championship, Perthshire local hero Campbell Smith decided to put together a rescue plan.
 With help and advice from many fiddlers, notably Patsy Reid, that rescue plan came to fruition on Sunday 26th March in the form of the Niel Gow Scottish Fiddle Awards.

 It was a day of great music .... but more than a littel stressful for the adjudicators!!

 The inevitable down side of an event such as this is that most of the participants return home "empty-handed" as it were.
 However, it is the taking part which is important and those fiddlers who were bold enough certainly gave the decision makers a difficult task.
 Well played everyone!

 AND I accepted an award on behalf of Niel Gow and his descendants as he was inducted into the "Hands up for Trad" Music Hall of Fame!
 This award will hopefully reman on display at Blair Castle, close to the famous portrait and Niel Gow's old fiddle.

 Very sorry to hear of the death of a good friend and one time fellow member of "Heritage" Mike Ward.
 Mike was a "man o' pairts" - linguist, musician, teacher, raconteur, curry maestro - but extremely modest.
 He will be hugely missed by many people in Scotland and beyond.
 He leaves us with fond memories.